-Beginning January 1, 2022, plans must send a written notice of dismissal for Part C organization determination and reconsideration requests as well as for Part D coverage determination and redetermination request to parties of a dismissal when the party that initiated the request voluntarily removes the request from plan consideration (i.e., withdraws the request for review).
+Beginning January 1, 2022, plans must send a written notice of dismissal for Part C OD and reconsideration requests as well as for Part D CD and redetermination requests when the party that initiated the request voluntarily withdraws the request for review.
 Written notice of dismissal will be required whether the request to withdraw is made verbally or in writing and applies to requests for pre-service and post-service determinations.

 On January 19, 2021, the Centers for Medicare & Medicaid Services (CMS) issued Contract Year 2022 Policy and Technical Changes to the Medicare Advantage Program, Medicare Prescription Drug Benefit Program, Medicaid Program, Medicare Cost Plan Program, and Programs of All Inclusive Care for the Elderly (CMS-4190-F2) in which, amongst other things, the agency codified dismissal and withdrawal processes in regulation.
 While CMS’ stated intent was to codify dismissal and withdrawal processes to align with what the agency believed to be current practices, plan sponsors should evaluate their processes against the regulations to determine if a change in operational procedures is required to be compliant.

 READ THE FINE PRINT!